behu-kea/ITA23-2-sem/applikationsudvikling/06-compose-navigation.md

 **Level 2** - Here you navigate to a `Composable`  fx. called `BodyScan`.
 You can then make individual composables for each item in the list above (or as many as see fit)

 **Level 3** - Make a `Composable` that is more general that can receive the clicked item.
 Maybe you call it `MeditationOverview`.
 That composable needs a title, image, description and list of meditations.
-You need to figure out how to send these attributes to the Composable using navigation.
+Now to send these attributes as an object is not best practice, neither is sending an image: [https://stackoverflow.com/questions/67121433/how-to-pass-object-in-navigation-in-jetpack-compose](https://stackoverflow.com/questions/67121433/how-to-pass-object-in-navigation-in-jetpack-compose) More official details [here](https://stackoverflow.com/a/69060224/2263329).

+Therefore instead when you click on a topic above, you only send the id of the topic.
+Then you have another `List` or `Map` that keeps track of the topics list `List<Topics>`

 ![Screenshot_20240122-133122](assets/Screenshot_20240122-133122.png)